-POWER ROUND: Tuesday 3/29 to Thursday 3/31
+POWER ROUND: Monday 3/27/2023 to Thursday 3/30/2023

 Teams will complete the Power Round asynchronously.
-The time limit is 2.5 hours.
-The Power Round will be emailed to teams (advisors and all registered team members) on Tuesday, March 29 8:00 am CDT and should be submitted by Thursday, March 31 11:59 pm CDT by emailing your answers as a pdf to nuecontournament@gmail.com
+The time limit is 2 hours.
+The Power Round will be emailed to teams (advisors and all registered team members) at their previously determined time and should be submitted by the end of the 2hr 30min time window (30-minute grace period) by emailing your answers as a pdf to nuecontournament@gmail.com.

-NET HYBRID EVENT: Saturday 4/2
+NET HYBRID EVENT: Saturday 4/1